sha0xy/cse15l-lab-reports/lab-report-1-week-2.md

     > **An Example: `ssh` using cse15l account and exit.**

-    - Type the command in hand
+    - Type the command in hand (without optimization)

     `ssh cs15lwi22aor@ucsd.ieng6.edu (return)`.
     `exit (return)`.

     Keystroke count: 36

-    - Using up-arrow the next time sshing
+    - Using up-arrow the next time sshing (with optimization)

     `(up-arrow)(return)`.
     `(up-arrow)(return)`.